 - Drive it for a long time

 I’d rather you get a new car that’s reliable than purchasing a used car that’ll break down sooner.
+(Check out my article on whether you should buy new or used here.

 DON’T stretch your budget for a car